unicode-org/message-format-wg/test/README.md

       1. Emit "bad-option" Resolution Error.
       1. Use a fallback representation as the resolved value of the expression.

-When `test:func` is used as a selector, the behaviour of calling it as the `rv` value of MatchSelectorKeys(`rv`, `keys`) (see [Resolve Preferences](/spec/formatting.md#resolve-preferences) for more information) depends on its _Input_ and _FD_ values.
+When `:test:function` is used as a selector, the behaviour of calling it as the `rv` value of MatchSelectorKeys(`rv`, `keys`) (see [Resolve Preferences](/spec/formatting.md#resolve-preferences) for more information) depends on its _Input_ and _FD_ values.